-Ms. Zhou Jianhong, who will retire and, being eligible, offer herself for re-election at the forthcoming annual general meeting of the Company, has served as an Independent Non-executive Director of the Company for more than nine years.
-As an Independent Non-executive Director with extensive experience and knowledge and in-depth understanding of the Company's operations and business, Ms. Zhou has expressed objective views and given independent guidance to the Company over the past years, and she continues demonstrating a firm commitment to her role.
-The Nomination Committee and the Board consider that the long service of Ms. Zhou would not affect her exercise of independent judgement and are satisfied that Ms. Zhou has the required character, integrity and experience to continue fulfilling the role of an Independent Non-executive Director.
-The Company will state in a circular which will contain, among other things, the notice convening the forthcoming annual general meeting of the Company the reason why the Nomination Committee and the Board consider Ms. Zhou is still independent and the recommendation to shareholders to vote in favor of the re-election of Ms. Zhou as a Director.
+Mr. Tam King Ching, Kenny, who will retire and, being eligible, offer himself for re-election at the forthcoming annual general meeting of the Company, has served as an Independent Non-executive Director of the Company for more than nine years.
+As an Independent Non-executive Director with extensive experience and knowledge and in-depth understanding of the Company's operations and business, Mr. Tam has expressed objective views and given independent guidance to the Company over the past years, and he continues demonstrating a firm commitment to his role.
+The Nomination Committee and the Board consider that the long service of Mr. Tam would not affect his exercise of independent judgement and are satisfied that Mr. Tam has the required character, integrity and experience to continue fulfilling the role of an Independent Non-executive Director.
+The Company will state in a circular which will contain, among other things, the notice convening the forthcoming annual general meeting of the Company the reason why the Nomination Committee and the Board consider Mr. Tam is still independent and the recommendation to shareholders to vote in favor of the re-election of Mr. Tam as a Director.